simonteozw/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/LogicDeleteTaskSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTaskCommandParser
+<div markdown="span" class="alert alert-info">:information_source: The lifeline for `DeleteTaskCommandParser
-` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+` should end at the destroy marker (X) but due to a limitation in PlantUML, the lifeline continues to the end of the diagram
 </div>

 ### **Model Component** <a name="model"></a>